 The purpose of this remission scheme is to support the development and use of Māori land by its owners.
-Subject to the conditions set out below, the Council will remit rates in the following circumstances:
+Subject to the conditions set out below, the council will remit rates in the following circumstances:

-1. For Māori land that directly before the development begins is unused land (and non-rateable or is unused as defined in Scheme 1), either in part or in respect of the entire rating unit.

-Council will remit the rates (excluding service charge rates) on the unused portion (whether that unused portion is the entire rating unit or part of the rating unit) until such time as development of the unused portion is complete.
+- 1. For Māori land that directly before the development begins is unused land (and non-rateable or is unused as defined in Scheme 1), either in part or in respect of the entire rating unit. - 2.
+Council will remit the rates on the unused portion (whether that unused portion is the entire rating unit or part of the rating unit) until such time as development of the unused portion is complete.

-- 2. For all other Māori land, where the Council is satisfied that the development on that land will provide: - a) additional residential accommodation for the owners, their whanau or hapū; or - b) community facilities either for the benefit of Māori or the general community;
+- 3. For all other Māori land, where the council is satisfied that the development on that land will provide: - a) Additional residential accommodation for the owners, their whanau or hapū; or - b) Community facilities either for the benefit of Māori or the general community;